 One of the main characteristics of an ACO algorithm is the pheromone information which stores information on good solutions that have been found by ants of former iterations.
 The pheromone information is what is transferred from one iteration of the algorithm to the next.
-An alternative to this scheme has been proposed by Guntsch and Middendorf [11] and is called Population based ACO (P-ACO).
+An alternative to this scheme has been proposed by Guntsch and Middendorf [8] and is called Population based ACO (P-ACO).
 Instead of pheromone information as in ACO, in P-ACO a population of solutions is transferred from one iteration of the algorithm to the next.
-The ants in the new iteration use this population to construct pheromone information from it and then proceed as in standard ACO for solution construction by using also Formula (1).
-Instead of pheromone update P-ACO uses a population update and several strategies have been proposed for a solution to enter or leave the population (see [11]).
+The ants in the new iteration use this population to construct pheromone information from it and then proceed as in standard ACO.
+Instead of pheromone update P-ACO uses a population update and several strategies have been proposed for a solution to enter or leave the population (see [8]).
 Two potential advantages of P-ACO compared to standard ACO are: i) the population update and pheromone construction needs for typical applications (e.g., for permutation problems like the Traveling Salesperson problem) time O(n) where n is the problem size instead of time $O(n^2)$ that is necessary for standard ACO pheromone update, ii) the population can be used to apply operations on the solutions (e.g. crossover).
 A potential disadvantage of P-ACO compared to ACO is that the number of different pheromone values is small (typically, the population size) whereas for standard ACO it is potentially infinite.
-Thus, a P-ACO algorithm might be faster than a standard ACO algorithm but it is not clear whether it can achieve the same solution quality.
+Thus, a P-ACO algorithm might be faster than a standard ACO algorithm but it not clear whether it can achieve the same solution quality.

-It has been shown experimentally that P-ACO works equally good as ACO even when the P-ACO algorithm uses only a small population ([11]).
-It was also shown that P-ACO can be used for multi-objective problems [1, 12, 7].
-An extended P-ACO algorithm with niching has been proposed in [2].
-The P-ACO principle has also been used to develop an ACO algorithm for continuous optimization problems [27].
-Since P-ACO has been tested on classical problem like TSP ([1, 3, 11, 12, 7]) or single machine scheduling problems [12] only it is interesting to apply it to other problem domains.
+It has been shown experimentally that P-ACO works equally good as ACO even when the P-ACO algorithm uses only a small population ([8]).
+It was also shown that P-ACO can be used for multi-objective problems [1, 9, 4].
+Since P-ACO has been tested on classical problem like TSP ([1, 2, 8, 9, 4]) or single machine scheduling problems [9] only it is interesting to apply it to other problem domains.

 In the following subsections we describe our hybrid P-ACO algorithm called PFold-P-ACO.
 It consists of two parts: a P-ACO part and a branch-and-bound part.
-When the P-ACO part has not found an improvement over a certain number of iterations, the branch-andbound part starts.
-The branch-and-bound part uses the pheromone information from the P-ACO part and is a heuristic that does not do a complete enumeration.
+When the P-ACO part has not found an improvement over a certain number of iterations, the branch-and-bound part starts.
+The branch-and-bound part is a heuristic that does not do a complete enumeration.